Dismiss

 • Texting your Zip code to 898-211.

-• Visiting the 211 website and clicking “Chat” to speak with a specialist online.
+• Visiting the 211 website at www.wv211.org and clicking “Chat” to speak with a specialist online.

 West Virginia Department of Health and Human Resources